 Students who wish to take private music instruction in voice, composition, or other instruments in addition to their major concentration may register for secondary lessons at the start of each semester.
 Lessons are held once a week and are individually tailored to the technical and musical needs of each student.
 Instruction is available primarily in voice, piano, strings, and guitar; however, other instruments can be studied with permission of the Director of Music.
 An extra fee is charged, typically in the range of $1,000 to $2,000 per semester.

 Tuition Refund Insurance Plan

 Tuition refund insurance protects parents and the School.
-It is required of all families who do not choose Payment Option A on the enrollment contract, and is highly recommended for all families.
+It is required of all families who do not choose payment option A on the enrollment contract, and is highly recommended for all families.
 For details, please refer to the enclosed materials.
-This insurance is calculated at a rate of 3.2% of total tuition due after any financial aid is deducted and excludes fees.
+This insurance is calculated at a rate of 1.85% of total tuition and fees (excluding the English Language Learner fee and International Student Health Insurance cost) due after any financial aid is deducted.

 Typically, families will incur approximately $30–$50 per week in books and supplies during the school year.
 Additional expenses are dependent on the individual student’s needs and parental permission, such as School Store purchases, snacks, and gifts.
 Some examples of costs for students that are not included in fees noted above include, but are not limited to, pointe shoes, paint, journals, tutoring, scripts, optional music or voice lessons, bow rosin, and personal items.